-Picture this scenario: you lease a Mercedes C Class which ordinarily costs a cool £40,000.
+Picture this scenario: you take out a personal contract hire deal for a Mercedes C Class which ordinarily costs a cool £40,000.
 After just a year, you wrap it around a lamp post.
 You emerge unscatched.
 The Merc wasn’t so lucky.

-Without GAP insurance, you’d be expected to cough up the rest of the money to the leasing company yourself.
+As the registered keeper of the lease car, the leasing company will be anxious to recoup their losses.
+Without lease GAP insurance, you’d be expected to cough up the remaining cost to lease the car to them yourself.
 With GAP insurance, your GAP insurer dips into their pockets to pay the difference.

 Even when you think you’ve covered all your bases, you’re told that it’s not enough.
 You’re told that you need to take out even more coverage to shield you against every single eventuality you can dream of.

 In this article, we’re going to talk about how GAP insurance fits into all of this.
 We’re going to explain what it covers, the different types, and where to get it, before answering the fundamental question: is GAP insurance worth it?

 GAP Insurance stands for Guaranteed Asset Protection.
 It's a form of car insurance that covers the difference in value between the amount your main car insurance provider will pay out (in the case of theft or total write-off) and how much you originally paid/still owe.

 It’s called “GAP” insurance for good reason - it basically covers the “gap” in value between what your insurance will pay out and the money you paid or still owe on the car.
 GAP insurance is a type of filler car insurance that plugs up the shortfalls of other major insurance policies.

 Insurance companies don’t like paying out on policies.
 Every penny they dole out to drivers is a penny they don’t have to splash out on their Christmas do.
 To make sure they’re not handing out wads of cash to everyone and anyone who claims, GAP insurers enforce some regulations surrounding your policy: